klarna/kco_rest_java/CODE_OF_CONDUCT.md

 - **Be careful in the words that you choose.** We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
-Harassment and other exclusionary behavior aren't acceptable.
+Harassment and other exclusionary behavior are not acceptable.
 This includes, but is not limited to:

   - Violent threats or language directed against another person.